hansojuhan/facegoop/README.md

 - [x] Allow uploading a profile photo.

 - [ ] Make your post able to be either a text OR a photo by using a polymorphic association.

+## Known bugs / improvement points

+- [] With OAuth, it asks for app permissions every time, even if user is already signed up.

+- [] With OAuth, it fetches image only during signup, so if it changes/is broken, it won't refetch.